-Process and production optimization as well as environmental engineering and energy technology are the central research fields at the Laboratory of Process Design and Systems Engineering.
+Process and production optimization as well as environmental engineering and energy technology are the central research fields at Process Design and Systems Engineering.

 The research in process and production optimization is mainly focused on the development of numerical methods for solving mixed-integer non-linear programming (MINLP) problems with applications in process synthesis and production planning.
 Applied topics that have been given a great deal of attention during recent years are the solution of scheduling problems pertaining to the paper, paper converting, metal, food and pharmaceutical industries.
 Further information about the research in this field can be found from the OSE-group’s webpage.

 In the field of environmental engineering, research interests are in in-duct sorbent injection flue-gas desulfurization and wet desulfurization methods.

 In the field of energy technology two main research areas are focused on.
 The first research area concerns heat and mass transfer in paper drying.
 The other research area is energy recovery from by-products and waste streams by supercritical water gasification (SCWG).

 Researchers and doctoral students